LEAD A CHURCH OR COMMUNITY DISCUSSION USING CREATUREKIND’S FREE COURSE

-- Learn about animal welfare and the church
+Provides a gentle introduction to animal welfare and the church

-- Explore how to care for animals more faithfully
+Guides communities to explore how to care for animals more faithfully

 Through videos, short readings, and lots of dialogue, the CreatureKind Course for Churches encourages Christians to consider what we believe about God’s creatures and how we might move toward living out those beliefs as members of the body of Christ.